jina-ai/finetuner/docs/2_step_by_step/2_4_create_training_data.md

 (create-training-data)=
-# Create training and evaluation (Optional) data
+# Create Training and Evaluation Data

-Finetuner accepts training data and evaluation data in the form of [docarray](https://docarray.jina.ai/) `DocumentArray` objects.
+Finetuner accepts training data and evaluation data in the form of {class}`~docarray.array.document.DocumentArray` objects.
-Because Finetuner follows a [supervised-learning](https://en.wikipedia.org/wiki/Supervised_learning) scheme, you should assign a label to each `Document` inside your `DocumentArray` as follows:
+Because Finetuner follows a [supervised-learning](https://en.wikipedia.org/wiki/Supervised_learning) scheme, you should assign a label to each {class}`~docarray.document.Document` inside your {class}`~docarray.array.document.DocumentArray` as follows:

 ````{tab} text-to-text search
 ```python